This is the exact-reference guide for scaffolded AuraJS projects.

 auramaxx make shader RimLight

-src/runtime/project-registry.js, so auramaxx explain and auramaxx check keep
+new files into src/runtime/project-registry.js, so auramaxx explain and

-reporting the real authored surface instead of only the starter seed files.
+auramaxx check keep reporting the real authored surface instead of only the

 Starter-owned generators are template-specific.
 Example for deckbuilder-2d: